mojaloop/business-operations-framework-docs/docs/src/guide/ReportingBC.md

 :::::::::

 2. **Transfer list view use case**
-As a Hub Operator Business Operations Specialist,
+**As a** Hub Operator Business Operations Specialist, **I want to** view a list of transfers that can be filtered based on one or more of the following
-I want to view a list of transfers that can be filtered based on one or more of the following Always required (must be provided in every call)
+- Always required (must be provided in every call)
    - Date time range

-Optional filters
+- Optional filters
    - A specific Payee DFSP
    - A specific Payee Id type
    - A specific Payee
    - A specific Payer DFSP
    - A specific Payer Id type
    - A specific Payer
    - State of the transfer
    - Currency

-Nice to have filters (These are not a strict requirement, but should be provided if the design allows for it.)
+- Nice to have filters (not a strict requirement, but should be provided if the design allows for it)
    - A Specific Error Code
    - Settlement window
    - Settlement Batch Id: The unique identifier of the settlement batch in which the transfer was settled.
 If the transfer has not been settled yet, it is blank.
 Search String on messages

-...
-So that I proactively monitor the health of the ecosystem by having a more detailed view of the transfer data moving through the switch.
+... **So that** I proactively monitor the health of the ecosystem by having a more detailed view of the transfer data moving through the switch.

 :::::: col-wrapper
 | Data returned | |